 The most serious criminal matters, such as murder, are strict indictable offences and can only be finalised in the Supreme Court.

 Indictable offences are not subject to a limitation period in Queensland.
-This means that charges such as assault occasioning bodily harm or serious assault can be charged many years – even decades – after the alleged offence.
+This means that police can lay charges such as assault occasioning bodily harm or serious assault many years – even decades – after the alleged offence.

 Prosecuting historical offences

 Offences that were committed long ago are often referred to as “historical offences”.
 There can be benefits and detriments to prosecuting a matters many years after the event.
 In some cases, it may be harder for the prosecution to prove a person guilty beyond a reasonable doubt when a lot of time has passed as witnesses’ memories may have faded and physical evidence may have been lost or destroyed.